holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.4 Circle Leads

-Any Partner serving as a Role Lead for a Role also automatically fills a ***“Circle Lead Role”*** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
+Anyone serving as a Role Lead for a Role also automatically fills a ***“Circle Lead Role”*** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
 The Circle Lead Role has the definition given in Appendix A. A Circle with no Super-Circle has no Circle Leads, unless a Policy of the Circle says otherwise.

 #### 1.4.1 Defining Priorities & Strategies